jalvesaq/Nvim-R/README.md

       (the Vim color scheme used is [southernlights]).

    3. When Mozambique's data.frame is created, it is automatically displayed in the Object Browser.
-Messages about unrecognized types are in blue because they were sent to *stderr*, and the line *Warning messages* is in red because colorout recognized it as a warning.
+Messages about unrecognized types are in magenta because they were sent to *stderr*, and the line *Warning messages* is in red because colorout recognized it as a warning.

    4. When the "label" attributes are applied to the data.frame elements, the labels show up in the Object Browser.

+   5. The next images show results of omni completion.

-   5. The last slide shows the output of `summary`.
-It also features omni completion in action: we can see the elements of *m* that start with "D".
+   6. The last slide shows the output of `summary`.

 ![Nvim-R screenshots](https://raw.githubusercontent.com/jalvesaq/Nvim-R/master/Nvim-R.gif "Nvim-R screenshots")